 - A script is created to parse the mapping file and check if Grafana dashboards can be found by uids.

 - All mappings are consolidated in a mapping file.

 - If Grafana dashboards are updated, a developer only needs to update this mapping file.
 No need to jumping around for all <cd-grafana> components.

-#5 Updated by Lenz Grimmer about 1 year ago
+#5 Updated by Lenz Grimmer over 1 year ago

 Thanks for your proposal, much appreciated.
 If your first approach can be integrated with "make check", this would be a good first step in making sure we're not running into the same issue again.
 The second option is much cleaner and would be my preference - depending on how long it would take to implement these changes, we should consider taking that approach right away.

-#10 Updated by Kiefer Chang 12 months ago
+#10 Updated by Kiefer Chang about 1 year ago

 Lenz Grimmer wrote: